KuangenZhang/cosmix-uda/README.md

 ## Modification
-1. Remove  MinkowskiEngine dependency and only randomly sample the points based on the given sub_num.
+*.
+Remove  MinkowskiEngine dependency and only randomly sample the points based on the given sub_num.
+*.
+The ignored label is only used for the loss calculation rather than sampling.
-2. Replace the current model to PointCNN.
+*.
+Replace the current model to PointCNN.

 ## Origianl README
 The official implementation of our work "CoSMix: Compositional Semantic Mix for Domain Adaptation in 3D LiDAR Segmentation".